-guided walking tours of FDR Four Freedoms Park are available weekends at 1 pm on a first-come, first-served basis.
-At the island's north tip, is a small park with a lighthouse built in 1872 by island convicts.
+or group guided walking tours ($20) of FDR Four Freedoms Park are available daily; check website to reserve.
+At the island's north tip is a small park with a lighthouse built in 1872 by island convicts.
+Cornell University's new state-of-the-art, sustainable Tech campus is currently under construction on the island, and will open in phases beginning late 2017.
 You can get to the island by subway, but why would you when you can take the five-minute ride on the Roosevelt Island Tramway, the only commuter cable car in North America, which lifts you 250 feet in the air for impressive views of Queens and Manhattan.
 A visitor center (open May to September), made from an old trolley kiosk, stands to your left as you exit the tram.
 Free red buses service the island.